mrk21/cpp-webmock/README.md

 void reset();
 ```

-This function clear the stub list and access histories.
+This function clears the stub list and access histories.
 It will use on before and after each test.

 ### webmock::api::allow\_connecting\_to\_net()